freeman-lab/selectify/README.md

 #### `selection.style(name[,value])`

 Set a style on each element by updating the `style` property.
-Can provide either an object `style({name: value})` or two arguments `style(name, value)`.
+Can provide either a single object argument `selection.style({name: value})` or two arguments `selection.style(name, value)`.
 Can also provide a function for `value`, which will be evaluated on each item to determine the property value.
 If the function returns undefined, the property will be removed.

 #### `selection.attr(name[,value])`

 Set an attribute on each element by updating the `attributes` property.
-Works identically to `style`.
+Otherwise works identically to `style`.

 #### `selection.classed(name[,value])`